-Lindt Excellence Pink Peppercorn Dark Chocolate + English Pale Ale
+Lindt Excellence 70% Cacao Dark Chocolate + English Pale Ale

-An English-style pale ale balances between malty sweetness and a bitter finish, which mirrors the tangy, yet slightly sweet notes of Pink Peppercorn Dark Chocolate, without bowling over its subtleness, which a bolder, American-style ale might do.
-The beer’s nuttiness also pairs well with this bar’s toffee and caramel notes, while its overall earthiness (which comes from English hops) highlights the chocolate’s light juniper berry flavour.
+An English-style pale ale has malty sweetness and a bitter finish, which mirrors the well-balanced notes of 70% Cacao Dark Chocolate, without bowling over its subtleness, which a bolder, American-style ale might do.
+The beer’s nuttiness also pairs well with this bar’s vanilla notes, while its overall earthiness (which comes from English hops) highlights the chocolate’s fruity undertones of orange and dry cherry.

 Red Racer ESB – Central City Brewers + Distillers